The smell of death.

-She was laying on a solid table.
-Mysterious noises of scrap metal reverberated around the walls as a desk light flickered violently.
+The coldness of the solid table she laid on made her arms shiver.
+Noises of scrap metal reverberated around the walls as a desk light flickered violently.

 Nothing but emptiness, asides from a small table covered with tools.
 The sight of an ungodly mess.

-As she shifted her head to get a sense of her surroundings, the android had a feeling that someone was in the room.
-However, it was barely being lit, and the vast space she can see around her only strengthened the need to vomit.
+As she shifted her head to get a sense of her surroundings, the android had a feeling that someone was watching her.
+However, it was barely being lit, and the vast space around her only strengthened the need to vomit.

 For the feeling of absolute isolation only emphasized her vulnerability on the table.